agathoklisx/libv/src/libv/README.md

-     -f, --force         connect to socket, even when socket exists --send          send data to the specified socket from standard input and then exit --exit          create the socket, fork and then exit
+     -f, --force         connect to socket, even when socket exists --send          send data to the specified socket from standard input and then exit --exit          create the socket, fork and then exit --remove-socket remove socket if exists and can not be connected
 ```

 Refer to the sources for inner details and probably a more updated help message